 The property market in Croatia is now healthy and it has been growing in a positive trend over the past years.
 Some true facts show an overall growth of property values of 7.64% in the year of 2017 and 4.7% in the year of 2018.

 It is an interesting fact that in Zagreb alone the property market average price index soared to a very decent figure of 8.47% in 2018.
 At this time the average price per square metre being a mere €1712.

 Rental yields in Croatia are moderate to high.
-In the Capital, Zagreb, rental yields are very attractive.
+In the Capital, Zagreb, rental yields are very attractive, and you can get them at a discounted price at lyons estates.
 At this point in time one can expect and obtain yields of between 5.5% and 6%.
 Similar rates can be obtained in the cities of the Adriatic and higher rates if short term rentals are done.

 In Croatia you have to understand that should you decide to make a property investment you must be aware that your transaction as a foreign buyer and investor depends on a reciprocity agreement between Croatia and your own jurisdiction.
 Basically, all EU countries have this agreement with Croatia, but there are exceptions, such as Italy.

 Pristine gin-clear waters where stunning cities can be found.

 In general terms, taxes plus buying expenses for property in Croatia amount to 15%.
 This figure is close to what you would pay in other European jurisdictions such as Spain.
 This figure includes everything: agency fee, lawyers’ fee, stamp duty, etcetera.

 Rental income tax at the time of publication of this article stands at 12%.